Lal Bahadur Shastri: Independence Activism of Lal Bahadur Shastri

 In 1928 Shastri became an active and mature member of the Indian National Congress at the call of Mahatma Gandhi.
 He was imprisoned for two and a half years.
 Later, he worked as the Organizing Secretary of the Parliamentary Board of U.P. in 1937.
 In 1940, he was sent to prison for one year, for offering individual Satyagraha support to the independence movement.

 On 8 August 1942, Mahatma Gandhi issued the Quit India speech at Gowalia Tank in Bombay, demanding that the British leave India.
 Shastri, who had just then come out after a year in prison, travelled to Allahabad.
 For a week, he sent instructions to the independence activists from Jawaharlal Nehru's home, Anand Bhavan.
 He served as an elected representative for United Provinces in 1937 and 1946.
+During the freedom struggle, Shastri spent a total of nearly nine years in British prisons.